NiuBClass666/myPipeline/README.md

 However, you can change the application repo to your repo.
 You need to:
 #### On jenkins server:
-*Change the repo link to your repo in job "autoBuild"'s configuration *Add your credentials for both github and your image registry *Switch the credential to yours in job "autoBuild"'s configuration
+Markup : *Change the repo link to your repo in job "autoBuild"'s configuration
+         *Add your credentials for both github and your image registry *Switch the credential to yours in job "autoBuild"'s configuration
 #### On your repo
-*Get jenkinsfile and dockerfile from my repo

 The web application repo is at https://github.com/LiyuanWang123/InsightDevopsProject where dockerfile and jenkinsfile are located.

+Markup : *Get jenkinsfile and dockerfile from the repo
          *In Jenkinsfile, in last step, you need to change the registry(mine is dockerhub) link to your image registry and the credential ID to match the Newly added credential on jenkins server
          *Put jenkinsfile into your repo and the dockerfile to your repo.

 Then you can follow the instructions below: